-Let A be an abstract execution of some program P containing a thread T, and let H be a hardware execution realizing A. Let W in T be a store to an atomic object, and let $\{R_0, \ldots, R_n\}$ in T be a set of loads from atomic objects on which W might or might not depend.
-We can dispose of one case immediately: If W is omitted in H then the issue of semantic dependency is moot.
+Let A be an abstract execution of some program P containing a thread T, and let H be a hardware execution realizing A. Let W in T be a store to an atomic object, and let $\{R_0, ..., R_n\}$ in T be a set of loads from atomic objects on which W has a syntactic dependency.
+We can dispose of one case immediately: If W is omitted in H then the issue of dependency preservation is moot.
 You can give either answer since it will have no effect.
 Therefore we'll assume that W is not omitted.
 Then:

-There is a semantic dependency from $\{R_i\}$ to W in A and H, relative to the compiler used to produce H, if there is another abstract execution B realized by hardware execution G under the same compiler that together witness the semantic dependency.

-We informally define a witness to be another execution in which at least one of the loads obtains a different value but all else is the same as far as possible, and yet the store acts differently.
+The dependency from $\{R_i\}$ to W in A is preserved in H if there is another abstract execution B realized by hardware execution G (of machine code produced by the same compiler as H) that together witness the dependency.
+Informally, a witness is another execution in which at least one of the $R_i$ loads obtains a different value but all else is the same as far as possible, and yet the store W acts differently.

-To be a proper witness, B must be an execution of some program Q, not necessarily the same as P but which contains the same thread T. The thread should start out with the same initial state in A and B, and all loads in A coming before any of the R_i should obtain the same value as they do in B (this is part of our interpretation of "all else being equal").
-It follows that the two abstract executions of T will be identical up to the first of the R_i loads.
+To be a proper witness, B must be an execution of some program Q, not necessarily the same as P but which contains the same thread T. The thread should start out with the same initial state in A and B, and all loads in A coming before any of the $R_i$ should obtain the same value as they do in B (this is part of our interpretation of "all else being equal").
+It follows that the two abstract executions of T will be identical up to the first of the $R_i$ loads.

-Let W' and R'i be the accesses in H that W and the nonomitted R_i loads map to.
-We then require that the hardware executions of T in H and G be identical for an initial period lasting up to the first of the R'i .
+Let W' and $R'i$ be the accesses in H that W and the nonomitted $R_i$ loads map to.
+We then require that the hardware executions of T in H and G be identical for an initial period lasting up to the first of the $R'i$ .
 Following this initial period there will be a common period, during which H and G execute the same machine instructions but do not necessarily compute the same values.
 This common period ends when one of the hardware executions takes a conditional branch that the other doesn't, or when a computed branch leads to different addresses in the two executions, or when T ends, whichever comes first.
 Past this point H and G diverge and are no longer directly comparable, as they execute different instructions.
-Our third requirement for being a witness is that each load in the common period must either obtain the same value in H and G, or itself be one of the R'i loads, or be ordered in H after one of the R'i loads (this is the remaining part of our interpretation of "all else being equal".)
+Our third requirement for being a witness is that each load in the common period must either obtain the same value in H and G, or itself be one of the $R'i$ loads, or be ordered in H after one of the $R'i$ loads (this is the remaining part of our interpretation of "all else being equal".)